-The Rapid Impact Assessment (RIA) is the first and immediate means of identifying the scope of damages within PBC and its municipalities from an emergency or disaster.
-The RIA provides a quick "snapshot" of basic damage and flooding information (e.g., low, moderate, high, and extensive) in a rapid time frame (i.e., within three (3) to four (4) hours of an incident) to assist the EOC in determining immediate response priorities.
+The RIA is the first and immediate means of identifying the scope of damages within PBC and its municipalities from an emergency or disaster.
+The RIA provides a quick "snapshot" of basic damage and flooding information (e.g., low, moderate, high, and extensive) in a rapid time frame (i.e., within six (6) hours of an incident) to assist the EOC in determining immediate response priorities.
 The RIA does not estimate the dollar value of the damage, nor does it assess information on people, the environment, and community infrastructure impacted by the event.
 However, some of this information can be inferred.
 For example, if an entire large area of the County has no information reported, one might infer that the communication network within that area has been severely damaged until proven otherwise.
 As such, the EOC may dedicate sufficient, appropriate resources to that area until it has a better grasp of the damage to the area.